-- Your users can still access the content on your website even if they deny you consent to deploy cookies or other similar tracking technologies
+- Your users can still access the content on your website even if they deny you to deploy cookies or other similar tracking technologies on their devices.

 - You re-obtain your user’s cookie consent preferences periodically by showing them the cookie banner again after the specified duration of the cookies expires, regardless of whether consent was given or denied initially.

 - If you do not give users a choice to accept or reject cookies, you do not place cookies or similar tracking technologies in their devices.